Neighborhoods in Portland, Maine: Parkside

-Parkside neighborhood, located at the base of the Portland peninsula, is bordered by Interstate 295 on the far side of Deering Oaks, Forest Avenue on the East, Congress Street on the south, and Weymouth Street on the west.
+Parkside neighborhood, located at the base of the Portland peninsula, is bordered by I-295 on the far side of Deering Oaks, Forest Avenue on the East, Congress Street on the south, and Weymouth Street on the west.
 Parkside borders the neighborhoods of West End.
 Bayside and Libbytown.
-Herb Adams, a local historian, resides in and represented the district in the Maine House of Representatives.
-The neighborhood began following the 1866 Great Fire of Portland, Maine when most of Portland's waterfront and downtown were burned.
-Residents moved south across the peninsula and laid out Sherman Ave. and Grant Ave. (now streets), named after Civil War generals William Tecumseh Sherman and future President Ulysses S. Grant.
-The homes in the neighborhood are primarily triple decker buildings and soon after its founding became home to much of Portland's Italian and Irish immigrant populations.
+Herbert Adams, a local historian, resides in and represented the district in the Maine House of Representatives.
+The neighborhood began following the 1866 fire, when most of Portland's waterfront and downtown were burned.
+Residents moved south across the peninsula and laid out Sherman Avenue and Grant Avenue (now streets), named after Civil War generals William Tecumseh Sherman and future President Ulysses S. Grant.
+The homes in the neighborhood are primarily triple-decker buildings and soon after its founding became home to much of Portland's Italian and Irish immigrant populations.
 The neighborhood was previously known for rampant drug use and prostitution.